Abu Dhabi: Jiu Jitsu

+Football

-In Abu Dhabi, cricket and football are popular.
-The city has multiple international cricket tournaments.
-The city has four football stadiums, namely Al Jazeera Stadium, Al Wahda Stadium and Sheikh Zayed Football Stadium (Zayed Sports City) and Hazza Stadium.
-ZSC also contains a tennis court, an ice rink, and a bowling alley.
+Football is the most popular sport in the city and the city has four football stadiums, namely Al Jazeera Stadium, Al Wahda Stadium, Sheikh Zayed Football Stadium (Zayed Sports City) and Hazza Stadium.
+The city hosts the Al Jazira Club, Al Wahda FC, and Baniyas Club, all of which compete at the UAE Pro League.
+In addition to local tournaments, the city has hosted international football events including five FIFA Club World Cup and the 2019 AFC Asian Cup.

+Abu Dhabi Formula 1 Grand Prix

-The Abu Dhabi Grand Prix of Formula One has been held at the Yas Marina Circuit since 2009.
+The city hosts the Abu Dhabi Grand Prix of Formula One, which has been held at the Yas Marina Circuit since 2009.
 The race takes place late in the Formula One season in November or December, and it is usually the last race of the season.
-The Yas Marina Circuit has also hosted other events such as the V8 Supercars series of Dubai.
+The Yas Marina Circuit is one of the most expensive racing tracks built and regularly hosts various other local races and tours.
+The circuit has also hosted other events such as the V8 Supercars series of Dubai.

 Abu Dhabi Grand Slam

 Abu Dhabi regularly hosts the International Judo Federation Abu Dhabi grand slam.
 Engendering some criticism, the International Judo Federation refused to allow the Israeli flag and the Israeli national anthem at the international games in 2017.
 Some referred to this action as anti-Semitic.
 The ban on Israeli symbols was lifted in 2018 and Israeli flag and the national anthem was allowed to be displayed.
 Israeli minister of sports Miri Regev was also allowed to attend the event.